Aulus Atilius Caiatinus: First Punic War

 The ancient sources go on to report a story which has Atilius being ambushed at a narrow mountain pass while on the way to attack Camarina, only to be saved by the self-sacrifice of a tribune and 300 men, who held the enemy off until Atilius could extricate his army from danger, though the historicity of this anecdote has been doubted.
 Camarina itself was taken, as was Enna, the latter through treachery.
 An attempt by Atilius to seize the island of Lipara ended in failure.
 His command in Sicily continued through 257 BC with his election (presumably in absentia) to the office of praetor, though he and his fellow commander Cornelius Blasio, one of the consuls, seem to have accomplished nothing worth of note this year.
 For his successes in 258, Atilius celebrated a triumph back at Rome on 19 January 256 BC.

 Atilius was elected consul for a second time in 254 BC, probably chosen for his experience.
-He and his colleague in office, Cornelius Scipio Asina, at the head of a newly built fleet, sailed to Sicily and took Cephaloedium by treachery, but their subsequent attack on Drepana was repulsed by the Carthaginian Carthalo.
+He and his colleague in office, Cornelius Scipio Asina, led a newly built fleet to Sicily and took Cephaloedium by treachery, but their subsequent attack on Drepana was repulsed by the Carthaginian Carthalo.
 The Romans then captured Panormus and other towns, though only the consul Scipio later celebrated a triumph for these victories; Lazenby suggests that this was because the consuls split their forces, with Scipio in charge of Panormus, the main target, while Atilius led the unsuccessful attack on Drepana, perhaps as a diversion.
 The consuls then withdrew to Messana, and Atilius then to Rome, taking the fleet with him.

 In 249 BC, Atilius was appointed dictator in the aftermath of the Roman disaster at the naval Battle of Drepana.
 His deputy or 'master of the horse' (magister equitum) was Lucius Caecilius Metellus.
 He was sent to Sicily, where he did not achieve anything remarkable, though this made him the first Roman dictator to lead an army outside of Italy.